-This policy is in place to ensure all staff and directors are aware of their responsibilities and outlines how the Trust complies with the following core principles of the GDPR.
+This policy is in place to ensure all staff, trustees and governors are aware of their responsibilities and outlines how the Trust complies with the core principles of the GDPR.

 Organisational methods for keeping data secure are imperative, and the Trust believes that it is good practice to keep clear practical policies, backed up by written procedures.